 Keep your writing clear, concise, and scannable.

 Write at a 5th or 6th grade level, not because your readers are unintelligent, but because it saves them time.
+Get to the point as quickly as possible.

 Use fewer words, especially for the web.
 The experts say: